Skip to main content Skip to footer

 This lack of access to patients' records is not due to technological limitations.
 EMR provider Epic has helped EMS connect to healthcare EMR systems on a case-by-case basis.
 Some health information exchanges (HIE), which allow different hospitals' EMR networks to link with each other, have given EMS agencies access to vital patient information like lab results, clinical care summaries, and medication histories.

-Such linkages and linked equipment like medical tablets for medics are viewed unfortunately as unnecessary expenses by hospitals.
+Such linkages and linked equipment like medical grade tablets for medics are viewed unfortunately as unnecessary expenses by hospitals.
 This is due to budgets as hospitals struggle to contain costs and achieve profitability.

 EMS faces a similar challenge though for different reasons.
 Funds to support local EMS organizations come from taxes and municipal budgets, insurance companies, reimbursements from Medicare and Medicaid.
 The amounts can be woefully inadequate especially for private ambulance services covering multiple hospitals.
 Many don't believe they should be paying to access each one's EHR systems.